 The Building Emergency Coordinator serves his or her building by:

-» Serving as the chair the building Emergency Preparedness Committee (EPC).
+» Serving as the chair of the building Emergency Preparedness Committee (EPC).

 » Serving as the point of contact for safety and emergency preparedness information; receiving and monitoring emergency communications as provided; and distributing relevant information throughout the building.

 » Conducting role call at the assembly area to account for those who have evacuated the building.